kuberlab/docs/docs/index.md

 ## Kuberlab Registration

-You must have a Kuberlab account to use the platform.
+You must have an account to use KuberLab.
 Once your account is created, you will be able to log into our system and connect your source code and cloud service accounts, so Kuberlab can perform all cloud automation on your behalf.

 1. Go to the web page: [https://go.kuberlab.io](https://go.kuberlab.io)